ndrakos/blog/_posts/2022-03-02-Overview_of_MUSIC.md

 ### Compute position and velocity fields

 To get positions and velocities from the density field, Poisson's equations are solved.
-They use second order Lagrangian Perturbation Theory (LPT) to do this (Note: Zel'dovich approximation refers to the first-order Lagrangian Perturbation theorem)
+They use second order Lagrangian Perturbation Theory (LPT) to do this (Note: Zel'dovich approximation refers to the first-order LPT)

 ## How neutrinos fit in